Merikins: Origin

-Cochrane's recruitment of the Colonial Marines, mostly in the Chesapeake, went doubly against his orders from the British government, who had instructed him to accept volunteers for military service only from Georgia and South Carolina and to send all such volunteers away immediately for training overseas for the Army.
+Though the proclamation made no mention of slavery, it was intentionally targeted at Black American slaves.
+Word of the proclamation quickly spread among the slaves despite white American attempts to suppress it, and hundreds of slaves soon began escaping to the British, who freed them.
+Six companies of former slaves, drawn from along the American coast between the Chesapeake Bay and Georgia, were recruited into the Corps of Colonial Marines Cochrane's recruitment of slaves in the Chesapeake was contrary to his orders from the government, which had instructed him to accept volunteers for military service only from Georgia and South Carolina and to immediately send all such volunteers overseas to be trained for British Army service.

-After the end of the War, the Colonial Marines were first stationed at the Royal Naval Dockyard, Bermuda.
-Although they had signed on for a military life, they rejected government orders to be transferred to the West India Regiments, and finally agreed to be settled in Trinidad and Tobago.

-The Governor of Trinidad, Sir Ralph Woodford, wanted to increase the number of small farmers in that colony and arranged for the creation of a village for each company on the Naparima Plain in the south of the island.
-Local planter Robert Mitchell managed the establishment and maintenance of the settlements, petitioning the governor for supplies when needed.
+Following the War of 1812's end in 1815, Britain settled the American slaves it freed across the British Empire, including Canada, Jamaica and the Bahamas.
+In 1815, the Colonial Marines were initially stationed at the Royal Naval Dockyard, Bermuda.
+Although they had signed on for a life of military service, the marines rejected orders to be transferred to the West India Regiments, and finally agreed to be settled in Trinidad and Tobago.
+The governor of Trinidad, Sir Ralph Woodford, wanted to increase the number of subsistence farmers in the colony and arranged for the creation of a village for each of the six companies on the Naparima Plain in southern Trinidad.
+Robert Mitchell, a local planter, managed the establishment and maintenance of the settlements, petitioning the governor for supplies when needed.